axelgalicia/ledn-exercise/README.md

 ## Assumptions

-Based on the data provided  the following assumptions were made.
+Based on the data supplied, the following assumptions were made.

 - Email could be used as a unique key
-- Since there was no requirement to use same JSON key names as provided, keys names were improved to a more standard and easy manage notation camel case without spaces.
+- Since there was no requirement to use same JSON key names as provided, keys names were improved to a more standard and easy to manage notation camel case without spaces.
 - Data will be loaded automatically when starting the app.
-- The null string values were different from a null value so they were not replaced by any other string when displaying.
+- The null string values were different from a null value, so they were not replaced by any other string when displaying.
-- CSV File shoud be based on current search.
+- CSV File should be based on current search.

 ## Considerations

 Based on this challenge, the current created stack should be able to handle large amounts of data without any lagging issue.

-If more data or processing needs to be added, is already containarized and can be started with more replicas for each service.
+If more data or processing needs to be added, it is already containerized and can be started with more replicas for each service.

 ## Improvements

-The project is a MVP which can be used with confidence to provide what the requirement is asking.
+The project is an MVP which can be used with confidence to provide what the requirement is asking.

-If this project would be publish into a production environment the next improvements should be made to make it more reliable:
+If this project were published into a production environment, the next improvements should be made to make it more reliable:

 - Introduce unit tests for the backend and frontend to validate the components and the REST API.
 - Abstract even more the components on the UI
 - Improve code after cleaning and refactoring
 - Consider using a Mongo DB Sharding service instead of just one node.
-- Consider orchastrating the services using Docker Swarm or Kubernetes.
+- Consider orchestrating the services using Docker Swarm or Kubernetes.
 - Not running containers as a root user
 - Providing better configuration for NGINX to allow GZIP and limit request size.
 - Integrate HTTPS into the solution